A Washington Post Editor's "Inappropriate" Tweet Is Fanning the Culture Wars Inside the Paper

 Sonmez wasn’t the only staffer to run afoul of the Post‘s unclear rules about social media.
 Former Post reporter Wesley Lowery was chastised by management for criticizing an article by New York Times journalist Jeremy Peters, a rule he said in a response was “broken daily, by many members of the newsroom.”
 He has since left the Post.

-Both of these events evince a simmering culture war in many newsrooms, but especially at the Post, where the conflict often (but not always) breaks down along generational lines: Broadly speaking, some younger journalists chafe at the Post‘s top-down culture, while their elder colleagues can find themselves aghast at what they view as attention-seeking antics.
-While he searched for Baron’s replacement, Post Publisher Fred Ryan asked candidates about how they’d keep the newsroom under control, several people with knowledge of the process told Washingtonian last year.
+Both of these events evince a simmering culture war in many newsrooms: Broadly speaking, some journalists chafe at newspapers’ traditionally top-down cultures, while others can be aghast at what they view as attention-seeking antics.
+(These schisms frequently break along generational lines: I reported last year that as he searched for Baron’s replacement, Post Publisher Fred Ryan asked candidates about how they’d keep the newsroom under control.)

+At the Post, Sonmez’s suspension raised further questions not only about her career but also about whether the Post is a workplace where people who have survived traumatic experiences like sexual assault can continue to do their jobs and feel safe and supported.
 Unlike Lowery, Sonmez stayed at the Post, and last July she sued her employer, saying that after she revealed to higher ups that she had been the victim of sexual assault, they had banned her from any coverage that touched on the subject.
 Among the Post brass Sonmez named as defendants in the suit: Lori Montgomery.

 The suit says Montgomery “told Ms. Sonmez that she was always taught that a woman should ‘just say no’ if a man tries to assault her.”
 Montgomery was at the time the Post‘s deputy national editor; Sally Buzbee, who replaced Baron as executive editor last year, named Montgomery editor of the business desk in late July.
 The Post has moved to dismiss Sonmez’s case.